klausweiss/dotfiles/nvim/pack/default/start/nvim-lspconfig/README.md

 EOF
 ```

-For a full list of servers, see [CONFIG.md](CONFIG.md).
+For a full list of servers, see [server_configurations.md](doc/server_configurations.md).
 This document contains installation instructions and additional, optional customization suggestions for each language server.
 For some servers that are not on your system path (jdtls, elixirls) you will be required to manually add `cmd` as an entry in the table passed to setup.
 Most language servers can be installed in less than a minute.

 ## Keybindings and completion

-nvim-lspconfig does not map keybindings or enable completion by default.
+'lspconfig' does not map keybindings or enable completion by default.
 Manual, triggered completion can be provided by neovim's built-in omnifunc.
 For autocompletion, a general purpose [autocompletion plugin](https://github.com/neovim/nvim-lspconfig/wiki/Autocompletion) is required.
 The following example configuration provides suggested keymaps for the most commonly used language server functions, and manually triggered completion with omnifunc (\<c-x\>\<c-o\>).
 Note: **you must pass the defined `on_attach` as an argument to every `setup {}` call** and **the keybindings in `on_attach` only take effect after the language server has started (attached to the current buffer)**.

 ```lua